Newnan Cowetas

-The Newnan Cowetas were a minor league baseball team based in Newnan, Georgia.
+The Newnan Cowetas were a minor league baseball team based in Newnan, Georgia and Coweta County, Georgia.

 From 1913 to 1916, the Cowetas played as members of the Class D level Georgia–Alabama League, winning the 1915 league championship and finishing in second place in the other three seasons of their league play.
-Newnan hosted home minor league games at Lee Park.
-Baseball Hall of Fame member Bill Terry played for the 1915 and 1916 Newnan Cowetas, in his first professional seasons.

 The Cowetas were succeeded in Georgia–Alabama League play by the 1946 to 1950 Newnan Brownies.

+The Newnan Cowetas hosted home minor league games at Lee Park, which is still in use today as a public park.

+At age 16, Baseball Hall of Fame member Bill Terry played for the 1915 Newnan Cowetas in his first professional season and returned to the team in 1916.

 History

 In 1913, the Newnan "Cowetas" began play as charter members of the six–team, Class D level Georgia–Alabama League.
-The Anniston Moulders, Gadsden Steel Makers, LaGrange Terrapins, Opelika Opelicans and Talladega Indians joined Newnan in beginning league play on May 5, 1913.
+The Anniston Moulders, Gadsden Steel Makers, LaGrange Terrapins, Opelika Opelicans and Talladega Indians teams joined Newnan in beginning league play on May 5, 1913.

 The "Cowetas" team nickname corresponds to the city of Newnan being located within Coweta County, while serving as the county seat and housing the Coweta County Courthouse.

 In their first season of play, the Cowetas placed second in the Georgia–Alabama League final standings.
 Newnan ended the 1913 season with a record of 46–44, as Emory Bagwell and Ed Shulze served as managers.
 The Cowetas finished 5.5 games behind the first place Gadsden Steel Makers in the final standings, as the league held no playoffs.
 Midge Craven of Newnan led the league with 121 total hits.

 Continuing play in the 1914 Georgia–Alabama League, the Cowetas again placed second in the final standings as the league expanded.
 The Cowetas ended the 1914 season with a record of 47–37, to be the runner–up in the standings of the eight–team league.
 War Sanders served as manager, as Newnan finished 3.0 games behind the first place Selma River Rats in the final standings.
 Newnan's Lloyd Howell won the league batting championship, hitting .332.

-On May 10, 1915 at 3:30 P.M., Lee Park hosted the Newnan Cowetas' home opener against La Grange.
+On May 10, 1915, at 3:30 P.M., Lee Park hosted the Newnan Cowetas' home opener against La Grange.
 Admission was 0.25 cents, with an extra 0.15 cents for a grandstand seat.
 Local businesses closed at 3:00 in order for owners and patrons to attend the ballgame.

 The 1915 Newnan Cowetas won the six–team Alabama–Georgia League championship in a shortened season.
 On July 14, 1915, Newnan was in first place when the league folded.
 The Cowetas ended their shortened 1915 season with a record of 39–20, finishing 1.0 game ahead of the second place Talladega Tigers.
 Harry Mathews served as manager.
 Manager Harry Mathews received $50.00 in gold from Newnan fans before the final game of the season.
 Newnan's Don Flinn hit .358 to win the league batting title, while hitting 15 home runs, also tops in the league.